 Cons of Asynchronous Programming are as follows:

-- One of the major drawbacks of Asynchronous Programming is that it is difficult as complex programming techniques are used.
+- One of the significant drawbacks of Asynchronous Programming is that it is difficult as complex programming techniques are used.
 It requires multiple tasks to be performed at the same time which makes it difficult to debug.

 - More memory and resources are required to execute multiple tasks simultaneously.